The Daily Dose/Tuesday, March 25, 2025

 Match wits with Gaylon.
 It’s not that hard.

-What team has won the Stanley Cup the most times? – Answer next time!
+Which team won the NBA title in 1953? – Answer next time!